Logo

 Shariati believed that the government of Imam Ali could be considered the best form of democracy.

-Ali Shariati believes that Imam is alive everywhere and every time.
+Ali Shariati believes that an Imam is alive everywhere and every time.

-Ali Shariati added that Imam has to guide people not according to his desire like a dictator but to Islamic ideology and authentic values.
+Ali Shariati added that an Imam has to guide people not according to his desire like a dictator, but according to Islamic ideology and authentic values.

-Ali Shariati called the theoretical foundation of the West as civilization and called its appearances as Tajadod [Renewal].
+Ali Shariati called the theoretical foundation of the West civilisation and called its appearances Tajadod.

-Ali Shariati believed that civilization has to be considered as something deep.
+Ali Shariati believed that civilisation has to be considered as something deep.

 Ali Shariati highly acknowledged the importance of empirical science and knowledge.

-Ali Shariati criticized traditionalism for its disregard for scientific methodology.
+Ali Shariati appreciated the empirical methodology and criticised traditionalism for its disregard for scientific methodology.

-Ali Shariati, who was the fan of Georges Gurvitch in his analysis of sociology, believed that there was no special pattern for the analysis of social affairs and historical events.
+Ali Shariati, who was a fan of Georges Gurvitch in his analysis of sociology, believed that there was no special pattern for the analysis of social affairs and historical events.

 Ali Shariati thought that there was no unity of religion and society, but rather there were many religions and societies.